PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/override-decorate-controller.md

 While you could achieve a similar end with an override (by making your controller extend the original one), the composition pattern provides a greater degree of freedom, while leaving all complexity of initialization and dependency management to the service container.
 {{% /notice %}}

-## Decorate the controller

-It is better to use [decoration](https://symfony.com/doc/3.4/service_container/service_decoration.html) which keeps the behavior of the decorated controller while allowing you to extend its behavior by modifying received inputs and outputs.

 Back to the controller responsible for the page "Improve > Design > CMS Pages" which is registered with service ID `PrestaShopBundle\Controller\Admin\Improve\Design\CmsPageController`.